-The LTC2483 is a low power, $\Delta\Sigma$ analog-to-digital converter with an I2C interface.
+The LTC2485 is a low power, $\Delta\Sigma$ analog-to-digital converter with an I2C interface.
 After power on reset, its operation is made up of three states.
-The converter operating cycle begins with the conversion, followed by the low power sleep state and ends with the data output (see Figure 1).
+The converter operating cycle begins with the conversion, followed by the low power sleep state and ends with the data output/input (see Figure 1).

 Figure 1.
-LTC2483 State Transition Diagram
+LTC2485 State Transition Diagram

-Initially, the LTC2483 performs a conversion.
+Initially, the LTC2485 performs a conversion.
 Once the conversion is complete, the device enters the sleep state.
 While in this sleep state, power consumption is reduced by two orders of magnitude.
-The part remains in the sleep state as long as it is not addressed for a read operation.
+The part remains in the sleep state as long as it is not addressed for a read/write operation.
 The conversion result is held indefinitely in a static shift register while the converter is in the sleep state.

 The device will not acknowledge an external request during the conversion state.
-After a conversion is finished, the device is ready to accept a read request.
-Once the

-LTC2483 is addressed for a read operation, the device begins outputting the conversion result under control of the serial clock (SCL).
+After a conversion is finished. the device is ready to accept a read/write request.
+Once the LTC2485 is addressed for a read operation, the device begins outputting the conversion result under control of the serial clock (SCL).
 There is no latency in the conversion result.
-The data output is 24 bits long and contains a 16-bit plus sign conversion result.
+The data output is 32 bits long and contains a 24-bit plus sign conversion result.
 This result is shifted out on the SDA pin under the control of the SCL.
 Data is updated on the falling edges of SCL allowing the user to reliably latch data on the rising edge of SCL.
-A new conversion is initiated at the conclusion of a data read operation (read out all 24 bits).
+In write operation, the device accepts one configuration byte and the data is shifted in on the rising edges of the SCL.
+A new conversion is initiated by a STOP condition following a valid write operation or at the conclusion of a data read operation (read out all 32 bits).